 A closing plan is a document that defines the steps to move an opportunity from its current state to a closed-won stage.
 The close plan focuses inward on the steps your business, the seller, must execute.

 A mutual action plan is a document that defines the steps to move an opportunity from its current state to a closed-won stage.
 Mutual action plans are collaborative agreements between members of the buying and selling teams and, when done well, can be incredibly effective.

 How do these differ from a playbook?

-However, a sales playbook provides all the details required to sell our solutions, including information on sales methodologies, sales tools, discovery and objection handling, and more.
+However, a sales playbook provides all the details required to sell our solutions, including information on sales methodologies, tools, discovery and objection handling, and more.

-In straightforward terms, the closing plan is a project plan to move deals from point A to point B.
+In straightforward terms, the closing plan is a project to move deals from point A to point B.

 How do these plans fit into your Enablement program?

 Create a sales close plan for every deal that reaches your outside sales team.